jens-limbach/SSv2-extensibility-workshop/README.md

 7. **Deploy to BTP:**
 - Login using `cf login`, provide the necessary details (see below), and deploy your site using `cf push`.
-- The api endpoint you find in your btp sub-account in the overview under "Cloud Foundry", e-mail and password are the credentials you use for your btp trial (for SAP users, it is the SAP-All).
+- The api endpoint you find in your btp sub-account in the overview under "Cloud Foundry Enviroment", e-mail and password are the credentials you use for your btp trial (for SAP users, it is the SAP-All).

 8. **Test your first web site on BTP**
 - After 'cf push' is finished, you will get a link and if you copy this into the browser you see your very first web-site deployed to BTP!
 This you could now already embedd as a mashup in SSv2.